lybsoft/bassfx_wasapi/README.md

 2. Download the lybBass FX Software, Unzip it and open cfg.ini.

 3. Change "CHANGE_ME" to the device number of your playback sound.
 You can guess if you don't know what is your sound device ID number.
 It starts from 1.
-Also change the sample rate.
+Also change the sample rate, make sure it matches your playback sound device's sample rate.

 4. Run the Software, your Sound Device should show up.
 If it doesn't try chaging the device ID number again until it shows up.